rahulmohoto/Web-Scrape-with-Popular-Job-Sites/README.md

 3.   *To have the spreadsheets API.json file, you have to create a project on google developers console and select which product you want to use.
 Like I used spreadsheets.
 Follow their docs.*

 ### All the python files include necessary comments(e.g where to paste the url, where to paste the directory of the credentials.json file for google sheets api).
 Follow accordingly.

+# *Each time a python script is executed, it fetches the spreadsheets instance and appends it.
+So again using that script will not make changes to the earlier data.
+Have to clean it manually or download it as excel before running that script again.*